2021–22 New Taipei CTBC DEA season

 New Taipei CTBC DEA held the preseason press conference on November 6, 2021.

-The 2021–22 New Taipei CTBC DEA season was the franchise's 1st season, its first season in the T1 League.
-The DEA were coached by Lee Yi-Hua in his first year as their head coach, with Chang Shu-Jen as their general manager.
+The 2021–22 New Taipei CTBC DEA season was the franchise's first season, its first season in the T1 League.

+The DEA were coached by Lee Yi-Hua in his first year as their head coach.
+On July 30, 2021, the DEA hired Chang Shu-Jen as their general manager.